|

 Full Historic Neighborhoods Tour Page

-The Boston-Edison / Arden Park neighborhood is a forty-five-block
+Boston-Edison / Arden Park neighborhood is a forty-five-block area of large

-area of large homes and mansions, the majority of which were built between
+homes and mansions, the majority of which were built between 1905 and

-its elm-lined streets, large brick homes, and architecture that remains a
+is known for its elm-lined streets, large brick homes, and architecture that

-showcase for the talents of regional and international architects of the
+remains a showcase for the talents of regional and international architects

 Tour Map